 Title of each class

 Trading Symbol(s)

 Name of each exchange on which registered

 Common stock, par value \$0.001 per share

-SYF

-New York Stock Exchange
+SYF SYFPrA New York Stock Exchange New York Stock Exchange

-Depositary Shares Each Representing a 1/40th Interest in a Share of 5.625% Fixed Rate Non-Cumulative Perpetual Preferred Stock, Series A
+Depositary Shares Each Representing a 1/40th Interest in a Share of 5.625% Fixed Rate Non-Cumulative Perpetual Preferred Stock,

-SYFPrA

-New York Stock Exchange
+Series A

 Securities Registered Pursuant to Section 12(g) of the Act:

 Title of class

-Title of class

 None

-None

-None

-None

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗌 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗌

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes  No 🗵

-The aggregate market value of the outstanding common equity of the registrant held by non-affiliates as of the last business day of the registrant's most recently completed second fiscal quarter was \$27,822,151,695,

-The number of shares of the registrant's common stock, par value \$0.001 per share, outstanding as of February 4, 2022 was 521,271,848.

-DOCUMENTS INCORPORATED BY REFERENCE

-The definitive proxy statement relating to the registrant's Annual Meeting of Stockholders, to be held May 20, 2022, is incorporated by reference into Part III to the extent described therein.
+Yes ⊠ No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No ⊠ during th h shorter period that the registrant wa red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 s required to file such reports), and (2) has been subject to such filing • , every Interactive Data File required to be submitted pursuant to Rule 405 of the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ emergin n accelerated filer, a non-accelerated filer, a smaller reporting company, or erated filer," "smaller reporting company," and "emerging growth company" in Large Accelerated Filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company cate by check mark if the registrant ha rovided pursuant to Section 13(a) of t is elected not to use the extended transition period for complying with any new the Exchange Act. $\hfill\Box$ control o estation to its management's assessment of the effectiveness of its internal (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or Inc licate by check mark whether the re egistrant is a shell company (as define ed in Rule 12b-2 of the Act).
+Yes ☐ No ⊠ e aggregate market value of the ou completed second fiscal quarter wa trant held by non-affiliates as of the last business day of the registrant's most Th e number of shares of the registrar nt's common stock, par value \$0.001 բ per share, outstanding as of February 3, 2023 was 437,035,160.
+DOCUMENTS INCORPOR RATED BY REFERENCE nitive proxy statement relating to that described therein. e registrant's Annual Meeting of Stoc kholders, to be held May 18, 2023, is incorporated by reference into Part III to